juliafealves/twitter-contacts/README.md

 # :bird: Twitter Contacts
 > Development of a small application for managing Twitter contacts.
-Based on the fundamentals in React from Udacity.
+Based on the Fundamentals in React from Udacity.

 ## Screens